 All information relative to plantations, natural regeneration, and/or cultural practices will be recorded on Form 2400-79, Plantation and Cultural Report.
-These reports will be filed by compartment and stand number though may also be filed by year.
+These reports will be filed by compartment and stand number.
 An example can be viewed in Appendix K.